stream6174/SelectiveAttention/README.md

 # SelectiveAttention
-the attention block based on information integration theory
+the selective attention block based on information integration theory